Kix48/CS180-Group-Project/README.md

 authenticate() - (description here) <br>

 addFriend() - addFriend will be called when the server is reading from the client.
 Upon seeing "ADD_FRIEND", the addFriend method within Server.java will be called. addFriend Will read the two usernames sent from the client, then verify they are actual users.
-It will then attemp to add the friend to the user, and upon success, will send "SUCCESS" to the server.
+It will then attemp to add the friend to the user, and upon success, will send "SUCCESS" to the client.
 If failure or any other error is presented, an error message will be sent back to the client. <br>

-blockUser() - (description here) <br>
+blockUser() - blockUser will be called when the server is reading from the client.
+Upon seeing "BLOCK", the blockUser method within Server.java will be called. blockUser will read the two usernames sent from client, then verify they are actual users.
+It will attemp to add the 2nd user to the first ones blocked list.
+If successfull, the server will send "SUCCESS" to the client.
+If any errors or failure appears, it will send "ERROR, along with any erorr information back to the client.  <br>

 getMessageHistory() - (description here) <br>